Does Medicaid cover Ozempic?

 Check your state Medicaid program’s formulary to determine if Mounjaro is covered.
 Mounjaro is listed as nonpreferred on various state Medicaid formularies, including Arizona, Texas, and Tennessee.

 Currently, Zepbound is not listed on any state Medicaid program’s formulary but this may change in the future.
 You can continuously monitor your Medicaid program’s formulary for updated information.
-You can try going to the Zepbound’s coverage and savings website, click “I have insurance through Medicaid.” and use the locator to find your state program’s drug formulary.
+You can try going to Zepbound’s coverage and savings website, click “I have insurance through Medicaid.” and use the locator to find your state program’s drug formulary.

 In some cases, state Medicaid programs may cover medications that are not listed on their formularies with potentially higher copays and/or prior authorization requirements.
 You can try contacting your state agency to determine if coverage for Zepbound is currently possible.
 If you can’t obtain coverage, speak with your healthcare provider about appealing the decision.

-Like with Ozempic, some Medicaid programs require a prior authorization before covering Zepbound or Mounjaro.
+Like with Ozempic, some Medicaid programs require prior authorization before covering Zepbound or Mounjaro.
 Enrollees may also be subject to the similar factors that influence Medicaid coverage with Ozempic.

 How to get Ozempic with Medicaid